philbuchanan/Accordion-Shortcodes/readme.txt

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

 == Changelog ==
+= 1.3.1 =
+* Fixes an issue where an empty tag attribute would break the accordion

 = 1.3 =
 * Added global HTML tag setting for accordion item titles